phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 }
 ```

+The `$dataset_x` syntax is not part of GLSL, but rather a very simple (regex) templating syntax, that allows me to only load the images that the shader actually reads from.

 You can edit the used shader directly in the visualization by going to the **⚙️ Advanced** options, it updates live.
 The meaning of the pixels in each dataset is described in [the readme](https://github.com/phiresky/isbn-visualization).

 ### The bookshelf-view